Envirometrix/PredictiveSoilMapping/01-Introduction.md

 (point data and covariates) can often be beneficially enhanced using soft data (expert knowledge).

-In summary, we suggest that next generation soil surveyors will increasingly benefit from having a solid background in statistics and computer science, especially in Machine Learning and A.I.
+In general, we suggest that next generation soil surveyors will increasingly benefit from having a solid background in statistics and computer science, especially in Machine Learning and A.I.
 However, effective selection and application of appropriate statistical sampling and analysis techniques can also benefit from